summeree22/teleport-pod-watcher/README.md

 ## 🎯 Motivation

-Teleport provides strong identity-based access control, but Kubernetes access is often namespace or cluster level.
+Teleport provides strong identity based access control, but Kubernetes access is often namespace or cluster level.

 This project explores: